British Leyland: Ashok Leyland

 Until the 1980s, the Leyland name and logo were seen as a recognised and respected marque across India, the wider subcontinent and parts of Africa in the form of Ashok Leyland, a company formed from the partnership of the Ashok group and British Leyland.
-However, now the Leyland logo is no longer used and the company has been largely Indian in its ownership for over three decades.
-Now a part of the giant Hinduja Group, Ashok Leyland manufactures buses, trucks, defence vehicles and engines.
+However, now the company has been largely Indian in its ownership for over three decades.
+A part of the Hinduja Group since 1987, Ashok Leyland manufactures buses, trucks, defence vehicles and engines.
 The company is a leader in the heavy transportation sector within India and has an aggressive expansionary policy.

-In 1987, the UK-based Hinduja Group bought the India-based Ashok Leyland company.
-Today, Ashok-Leyland is pursuing a joint venture with Nissan and through its acquisition of the Czech truck maker, Avia, is entering the European truck market directly.
-With its purchase, in 2010, of a 25% stake in UK-based bus manufacturer Optare, Ashok Leyland has taken a step closer to reconnecting with its British heritage, as Optare is a direct descendant of Leyland's UK bus-making division.
+In 2010, Ashok Leyland purchased a 25% stake in UK-based bus manufacturer Optare, a direct descendant of Leyland's UK bus-making division.
+This stake was gradually increased to 99%.
+In November 2020, Ashok Leyland announced that Optare would be rebranded as Switch Mobility.

-During the time of British Leyland's transition into Austin Rover during the 1980s, a version of the Rover SD1 was licence built in India as the Standard 2000 from 1985 to 1988, briefly reviving the Standard brand which had been axed in 1968.
+After British Leyland became Austin Rover in 1982, a version of the Rover SD1 was built under licence in India as the Standard 2000 from 1985 to 1988, briefly reviving the Standard brand which had been axed in 1968.

 British Leyland also provided the technical know-how and the rights to their Leyland 28 BHP tractor for Auto Tractors Limited, a tractor plant in Pratapgarh, Uttar Pradesh.
 Established in 1981 with state support, ATL only managed to build 2,380 tractors by the time the project was ended in 1990 – less than the planned production for the first two years.
 The project ended up being taken over by Sipani, who kept producing tractor engines and also a small number of tractors with some modest success.